shapedthought/veeam_azure_assessment/readme.md

 # Go Veeam Azure Assessment

-This is a project that builds off the excellent work that my friend Jorge De La Cruze has done in puttig together a Azure job report.
+This is a project that builds off the excellent work that my friend Jorge De La Cruze has done in putting together a Azure job report.
 I'm also doing this in an effort to get Jorge to convert to Go!

 https://jorgedelacruz.uk/2021/06/04/veeam-html-daily-report-for-veeam-backup-for-azure-is-now-available-community-project/